 (b) Acquire the Wood

 Once you have chosen the type of wood you want to use, you need to acquire it.
 You can either purchase wood from a lumberyard or sawmill or use wood that you've harvested yourself.
 If you're using wood that you've harvested, make sure it's dry and seasoned before turning it.
-Wood that's too wet can crack or split as it dries, ruining your project.
+Crafting wood that's too wet can crack or split as it dries, ruining your project.

 (c) Cut the Wood to Size